Herb Classes 2007-2008

 This course will introduce the student to the theory and practice of fundamental Daoist principles in the context of traditional orthodox Chinese Daoism.

 This class will also introduce the principles of traditional Chinese nutritional cooking with specific information on individual foods and a detailed discussion of herbal combination for a balanced meal.
 Chef Nam Singh will perform a step-by-step cooking and tasting demonstration of vegetarian and non-vegetarian food.
-Students will receive information about practical techniques: selection and preparation of foods.
+Students will receive information about practical techniques: selection and preparation of foods; and Chi-Gung-style exercises.
 Autumn is the season of harvest when the Earth slowly but inexorably moves towards winter.
 Pungent foods are best eaten during this period, including an array of local food items which will be described.

 The two-part course will also introduce the cooking principles of traditional Chinese dietary therapy with specific information on individual foods and a detailed discussion of herbal ingredients in preparing a meal.